Canon 1D vs Panasonic FZ1000 II

 |6.||Canon 1D X||Y||mono / -||Y||-||mini||2.0||-||-||-|

 |9.||Canon 1Ds Mark III||Y||mono / -||-||-||-||2.0||-||-||-|

 |10.||Canon 1D Mark II N||Y||- / -||-||-||-||1.1||-||-||-|

 It is notable that the FZ1000 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the FZ1000 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon 1D or the Panasonic FZ1000 II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D: